skagedal/create-program/README.md

 # create-program

 Create a simple typescript program.

-This is currently in development.
+This project is currently in the exploratory phase.